sanger-cellular-informatics/Targeton-Designer/README.md

 ##### 2.2.3 Running Primer3

-Primer3 can be run using either a FASTA file or a genomic region.
-Both modes now follow the same interpretation of the `flanking_region` value from the designer config.
+Primer3 can be run using either a FASTA file or a chromosome region.

 **Using a FASTA file:**